I'm a Socially Anxious Introvert Who Oddly Tells All as a Writer

 My writing community Write Hearted is my primary focus these days, although public speaking continues to keep me on the road collecting adventures.

-I’ve been astounded over the 45 years I’ve been a professional presenter how many doors have opened, resources have flowed, friendships and business relationships I’ve gained, just from being willing to speak up at the front of the room.
+I’ve been a professional presenter, writer, and communicator for 45 years and I’m astounded by how many doors have opened, resources have flowed, friendships and business relationships I’ve gained—just from being willing to share my ideas and stories in public.

 Share your stories.